 falcon_default_schemais the default

 The username of a user with data management privilege.

 The password for the username you specify.

-You don’t have to use the default schema, you can specify another.
-You should at least supply a default schema, otherwise, you must supply Once every time you use the ODBC driver.
-Moreover, without a schema or if the schema is not present, the ODBC driver returns an error that says the schema could not be found.
+You don’t have to use the ThoughtSpot default schema.
+You can specify your own.
+We recommend that you define a default schema.
+Otherwise, you must supply a schema every time you use the ODBC driver.
+Moreover, without a schema (or if the schema is not present), the ODBC driver returns an error that states that the schema could not be found.

 Similarly, adding the

 PWDproperties are not required.
 If you don’t add them, you are prompted to supply them each time you connect.